 Here we are in the midst of all of this that's happening, which is an eye-opening awakening for I don't know how many millions.

-From the powerful forces inside the beltway, once again, it's time to pull the lever that the Republicans are about to shut down the government again.
+Once again, it's time to pull the lever that the Republicans are about to shut down the government again.

 You talk about a disconnect.

-And I'll tell you what, the conservative media inside the beltway is all nervous about this, folks.
+And I'll tell you what, the conservative media inside the Beltway is all nervous about this, folks.

 They're all a Twitter.

-They think this presidential campaign, this thing, think this Trump thing, and the people of this country getting all revved up and excited is going to lead to another shutdown and it's going to kill the Republican Party.
+They think this presidential campaign, this thing, think this Trump thing and the people of this country getting all revved up and excited is going to lead to another shutdown and it's going to kill the Republican Party.

-I saw a there's a there's an analyst that appears on Fox News who is a harbinger of Inside the Beltway conventional wisdom.
+I, for the life of me, I saw a, there's an analyst that appears on Fox News who is a harbinger of inside the Beltway conventional wisdom.

-And it was Britt Hume.
+It was Britt Hume.

 And it was, I think it was last week or maybe earlier.